particle-iot/docs/src/content/reference/datasheets/m-series/msom-datasheet.md

 # M SoM datasheet

-**Pre-release draft 2023-10-03 for review only.
-Do not distribute or share this URL!**

 {{box op="start" cssClass="boxed warningBox"}}
 For internal use only.
-This document is based on preliminary engineering documents.
+This document is based on preliminary engineering documents and has not been fully reviewed.
 Changes are likely!
 {{box op="end"}}